-Note: The results from the first 7 days of the one-month test will be evaluated to determine if the criteria in Table A-3 have been met and allow the sensor to advance to the six-month field performance test.
-The remaining 2-4 weeks of the one-month screening test will provide additional data for the developers to assess the longer-term durability of their technology.
+Note: The results from the one-week and one-month tests will be evaluated to determine if the criteria in Table A-3 have been met and allow the sensor to advance to the next level.
+A sensor developer must successfully complete a one-week test before progressing to a one-month test and must successfully complete a full one-month test before progressing to the six-month field performance test.